-To remain on the forefront on teaching quality the centre’s research focuses on new teaching trends and strategies, especially foreign language teaching methodologies and Task Based Learning.
+The research focuses on new teaching trends and strategies, especially foreign language teaching methodologies and Task Based Learning.
+Another focus of reseach is student engagement and student as partners in the academic context.
 In addition, the CML team researches on creative and student-centric curriculum design and creative assessment strategies, including effective digital assessment methods in language learning.
 Beyond the core of language learning research also explores the incorporation of cross-disciplinary content in foreign language learning, Sociocultural Evolution and Cultural Anthropology.

 The research findings are regularly published and presented at relevant local and international conferences, with a detailed list of publications and conference presentations by faculty from the CML under the respective tabs.
 Furthermore, a list of research grants awarded to CML faculty is below: